smineyev/zendesk-jsonindexer/README.md

 To build and start the service, execute:
 >bash# ./runCLI

-It will start web service on port 8080 and expose shell interface.
+It will start web service on port 8080 and expose in-app shell interface.

-*note that search is case insensitive
+If port 8080 is not available on host machine, app will fail to start.
+You can change port that app binds to by opening file **/src/resources/application.properties** and changing value of property **'server.port'**

 ### HTTP end-points